 With COVID, senior care has become more concerning.
-The isolation, the threat of infection of COVID, the extra precautions at facilities – so many changes, so many downfalls for residents.
+The isolation, the threat of infection of COVID, the extra precautions at facilities – with so many changes and so many downfalls for residents.

-Many have opted to take the family senior out of these facilities to live at homes with families.
+Many families have opted to take the senior out of these facilities to live at their homes.
 The family needs to be ever so careful not to infect the household with COVID, as well as take over the care that was given at the facility (many people are unprepared for this, and the family situation gets tense).

-Many seniors have already succumbed to or suffered and recovered from COVID.
+Many seniors have already succumbed to or suffered and recovered from COVID in care facilities.
 There is so much angst, anger, disappointment, and such over the facility actions or inactions.
 There is guilt over not seeing loved ones before passing or just to hug.

 When caregivers spread COVID in the facilities, which has happened many times, the elderly are especially vulnerable.
 One facility lost ½ of its residents because a facility caregiver had COVID but no symptoms, though passed on the illness.
 The anger from relatives is understandable.
 Vaccinated workers should still wear masks as Delta variant can be spread without symptoms on them.

 Make sure they are doing anything active.
-Are they pacing in their room, lifting weights, stretches on chairs or beds, dancing, or such?
-If they can go outside for vitamin D, encourage it.
+Are they pacing in their room, lifting weights, doing stretches on chairs or beds, dancing, playing shuffleboard ,or such?
+If they can go outside for vitamin D (the sun), encourage it.

-My father lives in a retirement facility of varying types of care as needed to progress through.
+My father lives in a retirement facility with varying types of care as needed to progress through.
 They are doing in-room doctor visits, taking temperatures often, and closed the dining area for months.
 He’s more fortunate, being in an independent duplex, with a car and a dog.
 The dog is wonderful company for him.
 He can leave the facility if he uses a mask and has his temperature taken when leaving and coming back.
-They opened the dining area to one person per table.
-At least they can now see other people.
-The COVID shots are being administered so soon things can get more normal.
-As of now, the dining room has opened up and vaccinated guests are allowed to eat with them.
+They opened the dining area to one person per table, then increased as more were vaccinated.
+As of now, the dining room has opened up and vaccinated guests are allowed to eat with each other.

 Costs may have gone up due to more COVID care and adjustments.
 They don’t want to give a discount (where they may have prior) because they need the funds to function.
 Many extra services have gone away and may not come back.